Joel Leftwich: Early and family life

 Born in Bedford County, where his father, Augustine Leftwich(1712-1795), operated a plantation.
 His father had moved westward from New Kent County in Virginia's Tidewater region into the Piedmont after securing a royal land grant, and married at least twice.
 He had several older brothers and half brothers, most of whom also distinguished themselves in the military, but the most accomplished politician of the lot was the youngest brother Jabez Leftwich, who served under him during the War of 1812 and would later serve two terms in the U.S. House of Representatives as well as in the Virginia House of Delegates and Alabama House of Representatives.
 Their elder brothers included Ltc.
 William Leftwich (1737-1820), Col. Thomas Leftwich (1740-1816), Augustine Leftwich Jr. (1744-1835), Capt.
-Uriah Leftwich (1748-1838) and Col. Littleberry Leftwich (1757-1823).
+Uriah Leftwich (1748-1838), Capt.
+John Leftwich (1750-1797) and Col. Littleberry Leftwich (1757-1823).
 The family also included two daughters who married: Ann Petross Leftwich Hackworth (1731-1820) married a veteran of the French and Indian War, and Mary Elizabeth Leftwich Early (1746-1818) married Joshua Early and had a son Rev. John Early who became a Methodist preacher and for 19 years of bishop of the Methodist Episcopal Church South.
 The youngest brother, Jabez Leftwich, served under him during the War of 1812, as described below, then continued a political career that included terms in the U.S. House of Representatives and Alabama House of Representatives.

 Joel Leftwich married Nancy Turner (1761-1822) and had a son John (known as "Captain Jack") Leftwich (1783-1833) who became a tobacco broker in Lynchburg.